(Being by no means a complete list of existing harpist problems)

 1. The malfunctioning handicap entrance button

 It lures one into a false sense of security, promising not only to open the door, but to keep it open for a comfortable length of time.
-If once proved untrustworthy, prematurely slamming shut into one’s desperately-extended ankle, one can never quite trust that button again.
+The harpist’s confidence in that button, lost when the door prematurely slams into a desperately-extended ankle, one can never quite be regained.

-One is condemned to wonder vaguely every time one uses such a button whether this is the door that will add a 12-inch gash to the harp’s smooth mahogany finish.
+One is condemned to wonder vaguely at every door whether this is the door that will add a 12-inch gash to the harp’s smooth mahogany finish.

 2. The mic stand